 - 1. Perform the "Preparation" procedure. - 2.
-Remove the four screws holding the top plate on the front of the oven. - 3.
+Remove the four screws holding the top panel on the front of the oven. - 3.
 Remove the top plate of the oven. - 4.
-Using a right-angle wrench, remove the two screws holding the EPC Control Assembly in place. - 5.
-Remove the fittings from the back of the EPC Control Assembly (one to five fittings). - 6.
-Open the front door of the oven. - 7.
-Remove the fittings from the bottom of the EPC Control Assembly (one to five fittings). - 8.
-Open the left side door of the Class B Oven or the top left side door of the Class C Oven.
+Remove the ten screws holding the EPC Control Assembly and cover, and remove the cover; retain the screws for later use. - 5.
+Using a right-angle wrench, remove the two screws holding the EPC Control Assembly in place. - 6.
+Remove the three fittings from the back of the EPC Control Assembly. - 7.
+Open the front door of the oven. - 8.
+Remove the three fittings from the bottom of the EPC Control Assembly. - 9.
+Open the left side door of the Class B Oven or the top left side door of the Class C Oven. - 9.
+Open the Controller front door to gain access to the backplane board.

-9. On the wall inside the left side of the oven, remove the lock nut on the pipe nipple which retains the EPC Panel cables (see Figure 6.7).
+10. On the wall inside the left side of the oven, remove the lock nut on the pipe nipple which retains the EPC Panel cables (see Figure 6.7, which shows Class C oven).